p3k4/playground/README.md

 log.
 Tue 18.
 21:24

 Oh my, I'm making flowers now.
 It's the feeling you get playing as Enchantress in dota 2, each move makes you slightly more liberal, and you just wanna buy a Dagon to end the game early. https://ibb.co/hxGTgp2 Soo far, I'm glad I allready know most of the basics of programming.
 Python seems like a great start for newcomers indeed.
-I remember missing some visual "bloom" learning my first dedicated programing-language Javascript.
+I remember missing some visual "bloom" learning my first dedicated programing-language; Javascript.